SteffenLa/Shortterm_Soccer_Event_Prediction/README.md

 The `configs/` folder includes:

-* A **README file** explaining how to structure configuration files.

-* **Sample configurations** you can use directly or modify for your own experiments.
+* **Sample configuration** you can use directly or modify for your own experiments.

 This design makes it easy to reproduce the original experiments or explore new setups with minimal adjustments.

+#### **▶️ Applying Pretrained Models**

+To facilitate application and validation, the repository includes the top three pretrained models from our analysis in the `output/models/` folder.
+A Jupyter Notebook (`output/apply_models.ipynb`) is provided to guide users through loading these models and applying them to new match data without retraining.
+This enables quick testing and exploration of model predictions on unseen data.

 ---

 ### **📊 Data**

-This repository includes data from one sample match, which is provided for demonstration and testing purposes only.
+This repository includes data from one sample match (`data/Match_01.csv`), which is provided for demonstration and testing purposes only.
 Due to licensing restrictions, we are unable to share the full dataset used in the study.

+To facilitate testing and development, we have also included a folder named **`data/synthetic_data_files`**, which contains 102 synthetic datasets generated to resemble the structure and characteristics of the original data.
+Additionally, a Jupyter notebook is provided (`data/generate_sythetic_data.ipynb`) that documents and demonstrates how these synthetic datasets were created.

 #### **Please note:**